Solar Restitution Program

 4.

 The Solar Restitution Program (SRP) is an initiative in the Illinois Shines and Illinois Solar for All programs to provide financial compensation to customers who suffered harm through their participation in the programs.
-In the first phase, restitution will be available for customers who were promised, but didn’t receive, a pass-through incentive by a Program Approved Vendor (AV).
+In Phases I and II, restitution will be available for customers who were promised, but didn’t receive, some or all of their pass-through incentive by a Program Approved Vendor (AV).
 The Illinois Power Agency developed this initiative with the Program Administrator of the Illinois Shines program.

 A customer is eligible to receive funds from the SRP if the customer meets the following criteria:

-• The customer submitted a complaint to the Program Administrator and the complaint was submitted within two years of the date of the customer’s harm or the SRP launch (whichever is later).
+- The customer submitted a complaint to the Program Administrator and the complaint was submitted within two years of the date of the customer’s harm or the launch of the SRP phase relevant to the customer’s harm (whichever is later).

-• The Program Administrator verified the customer was promised a lump sum pass-through payment, the AV received the incentive payment from the utility, but the AV did not deliver the pass-through payment to the customer.
+- The Program Administrator verified the customer was promised a lump sum pass-through payment, the AV received the incentive payment from the utility, but the AV did not deliver some or all of the pass-through payment to the customer.

-• The customer submitted a restitution claim within six months of the complaint being closed (or from the date of the SRP’s launch, whichever is later).
+- The customer submitted a restitution claim within six months of the complaint being closed (or from the date of the launch of the SRP phase relevant to the customer’s harm, whichever is later).

 The “date of harm” is the date that the customer reasonably should have known that the Approved Vendor had failed to timely pass through their promised REC incentive payment.
 The Program Administrator calculates this date as 90 days from the date the Approved Vendor invoiced the utility for the customer’s REC incentive payment.